 -

 Real-World Applications: Connect fraction division to real-world scenarios.
 This will help you understand the practical relevance of the concept and make it more engaging.
-For instance, think about sharing a pizza, measuring ingredients for a recipe, or calculating distances on a map.
+As an example, think about sharing a pizza, measuring ingredients for a recipe, or calculating distances on a map.
 By seeing how fraction division is used in everyday situations, you'll be more motivated to learn and remember the process.

 -